 Minneapolis MN, 55404

 pcd@mpls is free!
-It's ok to show up at any point over the day, but we would appreciate if you let us know that you're coming!
+It's ok to show up at any point over the morning, but we would appreciate if you let us know that you're coming!

 Are you new to art & code?
 We will be hosting a beginners workshop to get you up and running using p5.js and it's online code editor.
 If you're an artist, designer, student or hobbyist, we'll give you the tools you need to start your journey working with code.
 If you're an educator looking to incorporate art & code into your curriculum but don't know where to start, this workshop will give you a chance to try out p5.js and see if it'd be a good fit for your classroom's creative coding needs.